metastatedev/smarter-contracts/liquidity/token/README.md

-The majority of this token standard is adopted from [here](https://github.com/OCamlPro/liquidity/blob/next/tests/others/token.liq).
+This token standard was inspired by [this](https://github.com/OCamlPro/liquidity/blob/next/tests/others/token.liq).
 A comparable Ethereum standard can be found [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 # Start a token system